 Badass Mustache: About all the Gauls (including Dogmatix!), and they're damn proud of them.

-Tea is brought to Great Britain thanks to some strange potion that Getafix gave Asterix before leaving to Britain in "Asterix in Britain".
+Tea is brought to Great Britain thanks to some strange herbs that Getafix gave Asterix before leaving to Britain in "Asterix in Britain".

 Belgian fries and mussels are invented in "Asterix in Belgium" when a Belgian chieftain sees a cauldron with oil boiling in a Roman camp and when Obelix later finds a piece of the pirates' ship with mussels on it.